 We’re sure you’ll meet lots of new friends, but you might not want to lose the old ones!
 With lots of space to explore, it’s easy to lose track of friends or family.
 Be sure to designate a meeting place if you and your party get separated.

 CrashLanded and Dynamite Conventions are not responsible for any loss, damage, theft, or injury with regard to any attendee at any time.
 Attendees are responsible for their individual actions and any repercussions that may result.
 Civil or medical emergencies and criminal activity must be reported to the Medical or Safety Team, who will contact the proper law enforcement authorities.

 We reserve the right to refuse service to anyone.
-In other words, if you are causing a problem, we can and will remove you from the convention and take your badge.
+In other words, if you are causing a problem, we can and will remove you from the event space.

 Rules of Conduct.

 CrashLanded was created so that people with similar interests could gather together in the spirit of community, so most of all HAVE FUN!!!